Top Museums in Lisbon 2025: A Curated Cultural Guide

 Part of the Belém Cultural Center, this modern art museum features works by Warhol, Hockney, and a deep bench of Portuguese talent.
 The scale is generous but never grandiose.
 The light is clean.
 The curation, confident.

-Soverra Suggestion: Pair this visit with a riverside walk and lunch outdoors.
+Soverra Tip: Pair this visit with a riverside walk and lunch outdoors.

 10. Museu do Fado